uggedal/uggedal.com/journal/ideal-linux.md

 * SlackBuilds are not DRY
 * Installer is inflexible (should just be a receipe)
 * Some unneeded distro specific helpers

+#### Gentoo

+The good parts:

+* Extreme customizability

+The bad parts:

+* Binary package support in portage could be better